Reference Signals

 - cdmGroups:

-A list of CDM groups used by this DMRS.
+A dictionary mapping each DM-RS port to its CDM group.
 This property is set based on the

-A numpy array containing the indexes of the OFDM symbols used by this DMRS.
+A NumPy array containing the indices of the OFDM symbols used by this DM-RS.

 - ptrs: